Kuppam River

-The Kuppam River is a river mainly within the Kannur district of the Indian state of Kerala, although a smaller section of the river is in Karnataka.
+The Kuppam River is a river flowing mainly through the Kannur district of Kerala, with a small stretch in Karnataka.
+The total length of the river is about 82 km, of which about 70 km is in Kerala and 12 km in Karnataka.
+Kupam River is the second largest river in Kannur district after Valapattanam River.

 Course

 The Kuppam River originates in the Brahmagiri Wildlife Sanctuary of Kodagu district, near the Kerala-Karnataka border.
 From its source it flows west through Taliparamba and Kannur taluks, passing Therandy, Cheriyoor, Pachheni, Iringal, Kuppam, Pattuvam, Payangadi, and Matool.
 It flows into the Lakshadweep Sea just north of Azhikkal, after meeting the Valapattanam River.
 The river is about 82 km long, but it is only navigable for 24 km.
 The Kuppam flows for 12 km in Karnataka, and for 70 km in Kerala.

-The river's largest tributary, which joins the Kuppam southwest of Pattuvam, is the Kuttikol river, which is 42 km long.
+The river's largest tributary, which joins the Kuppam southwest of Pattuvam, is the Kuttikol River, which is 42 km long.
 Other tributaries include the Chiriyathodu, Mukuttathodu, Alakuttathodu, and Pakkattupoya rivers.